mohawker/we-are-the-champions/README.md

 # We are the Champions
-Football Table Calculator built with React.js, Node.js and Postgres Both server and client are hosted on Heroku at https://we-are-the-champions-app.herokuapp.com/
+Football Table Calculator built with React.js, Node.js and Postgres by Er Jun Jia

+Both server and client are hosted on Heroku at https://we-are-the-champions-app.herokuapp.com/

 ## Instructions (to run locally)